southwick-associates/salicprep/github_vignettes/workflow-overview.md

 ### 3-Prep License Type Categories

 The license type table from the state may require some manual editing.
+We will need to create two variables (type, duration).

+#### Type

-We will need to create a "type" variable which provides logic for identifying hunters and anglers based on license purchases:
+The "type" variable provides logic for identifying hunters and anglers based on license purchases:

 - An angler is anyone who buys a license with `lic$type` "fish" or "combo" in a given year.
 - An hunter is anyone who buys a license with `lic$type` "hunt" or "combo" in a given year.

+#### Duration

+The "duration" variable is used to identify multi-year or lifetime licenses.
+Lifetimes are given the value of 99, multi-years are given values according to their duration (e.g., 3-year = 3), and all others are given the value of 1.

 ### 4-Initial Validation